norm/gifs.cackhanded.net/README.markdown

   * **G** will run `make gifwrapped` — to send any new GIFs to the right location in Dropbox for [GIFwrapped][gw] to pick them up for on-device previewing
+  * **I** will show (in Sublime Text) a bunch of info about the built GIF
+  * **L** will mark the output with a line — useful when comparing runs with different settings for output sizes, for example
   * **P** will open the GIF in Preview — to be able to step through it frame by frame, useful for getting caption/cut timings right
-  * **L** will mark the output with a line — useful when comparing runs with different settings for output sizes, for example
   * **Return** will output a blank line
   * **?** will output a reminder of the keys available
   * **Q** will quit the loop and exit